-- 2. The Contractor must ensure that the Facility meet the following standards at all times: - (a) In the case of a Facility named in part A of the table above, has a dedicated treatment area that ensures Injured Worker privacy where appropriate, equipment sufficient to test for functional ability, and any other facility or equipment otherwise necessary for the provision of Services in compliance with this Agreement; - (b) Is a safe environment, with routine and prompt maintenance of the Facility and any equipment used in the performance of the Services under this Agreement; - (c) Complies with the CPTBC Standards of Practice regarding Private Physical Therapy Practice/Corporations; - (d) Is wheelchair accessible including but not limited to, wheelchair ramp-to-door, wide doorways, and a minimum of one accessible washroom to Injured Workers; and - (e) Meets all occupational health and safety requirements under the Workers Compensation Act and the Occupational Health and Safety Regulation. - 3.
-The Contractor acknowledges and agrees that Physiotherapy Treatment Services and Hydrotherapy Services shall not be delivered at a location that is zoned residential or is residential in nature.
+- 2. The Contractor will ensure that the Facility meets the following standards at all times: - (a) has a dedicated treatment area that ensures Injured Worker privacy where appropriate, equipment sufficient to test for functional ability, and any other facility or equipment otherwise necessary for the provision of Services in compliance with this Agreement; - (b) is a safe environment, with routine and prompt maintenance of the Facility and any equipment used in the performance of the Services under this Agreement; - (c) complies with the CPTBC Standards of Practice regarding Private Physical Therapy Practice/Corporations; - (d) is wheelchair accessible including without limitation, wheelchair ramp-to-door, wide doorways, and a minimum of one accessible washroom to Injured Workers; and - (e) meets all occupational health and safety requirements under the Workers Compensation Act and the Occupational Health and Safety Regulation. - 3.
+The Contractor acknowledges and agrees that the Services will not be delivered at a location that is zoned residential or is residential in nature.